tjk911/leaflet-clickadd/README.md

 * Prepared markercluster layer for bulk loading of markers
 * Added form, switched to php and added relevant scripts for pushing/pulling from DBs
 * Changed marker default status to "off"
+* Added login page and relevant scripts to post to DB

 Current status
 ===========